craigosborn/cloudtiff/README.md

 ### Limitations

-* Predictor supports None or Horizontal 8bit
+* Predictor only supports None or Horizontal 8bit
-* Decompression supports None or Lzw or Deflate
+* Decompression only supports None or Lzw or Deflate

 ## Use